 Some of you may have heard the terms “direct evidence” and “circumstantial evidence.”
-You should not be concerned with those terms, since the law makes no distinction between the weight to be given to direct and circumstantial evidence.
+You should not be concerned with those terms, since the law makes no distinction between the weight to be given to direct and circumstantial evidence.1

+Note on Use

+1. See Partridge v.
+City of Benton, Arkansas, 70 F.4th 489, 491-92 (8th Cir.
+2023) (favorably citing and quoting Eighth Circuit Model Jury Instruction (Civil) 1.04) (“[T]he law makes no distinction between the weight to be given to direct and circumstantial evidence.”); Ball-Bey v.
+Chandler, 2023 WL 5804311, at *9 (E.D.
+Mo.
+Sept.
+7, 2023) (same).

-3.07 EXPLANATORY: ELECTION OF FOREPERSON; DUTY TO DELIBERATE; COMMUNICATIONS WITH COURT; CAUTIONARY; UNANIMOUS VERDICT; VERDICT FORM
+3.07 EXPLANATORY: ELECTION OF FOREPERSON; DUTY TO DELIBERATE; COMMUNICATIONS WITH COURT; CAUTIONARY; UNANIMOUS VERDICT; VERDICT FORMS (GENERAL AND SPECIAL)

 There are rules you must follow when you go to the jury room to deliberate and return with your verdict.